-If you have time before the practical session, use the links below to find out more about the collective concerns about the Nationality and Borders Bill and the devastating impact it will have on people's lives.
+You can use the links below to find out more about the collective concerns about the Nationality and Borders Bill and the devastating impact it will have on people's lives.

 - UNHCR The United Nations Refugee Agency The Nationality and Borders Bill.

 - The Refugee Council.

 - University of Oxford Faculty of Law.

 - The gal-dem guide.

 - PHM's statement of support for the #TogetherWithRefugees campaign against the Bill.